snoyberg/posa-chapter/warp.md

 Then, the timeout manager atomically merges the pruned list and the new list.
-Thanks to the lazy evaluation of Haskell, the merge function quickly returns and the merge process is postponed until it values are actually used.
+Thanks to the lazy evaluation of Haskell, the application of the merge function is done in O(1) and the merge operation, which is in O(N), is postponed until its values are actually consumed.
-And by using a special data structure known as a difference list, our merge operation runs in constant time, so when the result of the merge process is actually evaluated, it evaluates quickly.

 ### Timers for file descriptors